Vaelor/python-mattermost-driver/README.rst

     from mattermostdriver import Driver

     foo = Driver({
+        """
-        # Required options
+        Required options

+        Instead of the login/password, you can also use a personal access token.
+        If you have a token, you don't need to pass login/pass.
+        """
         'url': 'mattermost.server.com',
         'login_id': 'user.name',
         'password': 'verySecret',
-        # Instead of login/password you can also use a personal access token
         'token': 'YourPersonalAccessToken',

-        # Optional / defaults to
+        """
+        Optional options

+        These options already have useful defaults or are just not needed in every case.
+        In most cases, you won't need to modify these, especially the basepath.
+        If you can only use a self signed/insecure certificate, you should set verify to False.
+Please double check this if you have any errors while using a self signed certificate!
+        """
         'scheme': 'https',
         'port': 8065,
         'basepath': '/api/v4',
-        # Use False if self signed/insecure certificate
         'verify': True,
+        'mfa_token': 'YourMFAToken'

+        """
-        # The interval the websocket will ping the server to keep the connection alive
+        If for some reasons you get regular timeouts after a while, try to decrease this value.
+The websocket will ping the server in this interval to keep the connection alive.
+        If you have access to your server configuration, you can of course increase the timeout there.
+        """
         'timeout': 30,

-        'mfa_token': 'YourMFAToken'
+        """
+        Setting debug to True, will activate a very verbose logging.
+        This also activates the logging for the requests package, so you can see every request you send.

+        Be careful.
+This SHOULD NOT be active in production, because this logs a lot!
+        Even the password for your account when doing driver.login()!
+        """
+        'debug': False
     })

+    """
-    # Most of the requests need you to be logged in, so calling login()
-    # should be the first thing you do after you created your Driver instance.
-    # login() returns the raw response
+    Most of the requests need you to be logged in, so calling login() should be the first thing you do after you created your Driver instance. login() returns the raw response.
-    # If using a personal access token, you still need to run login().
+    If using a personal access token, you still need to run login().
-    # In this case, does not make a login request, but a `get_user('me')`
-    # and sets everything up in the client.
+    In this case, does not make a login request, but a `get_user('me')` and sets everything up in the client.
+    """
     foo.login()

+    """
-    # You can make api calls by using calling `Driver.endpointofchoice`.
+    You can make api calls by using calling `Driver.endpointofchoice`.
-    # Using api[''] is deprecated for 5.0.0!
+    Using api[''] is deprecated for 5.0.0!

-    # So, for example, if you used `Driver.api['users'].get_user('me')` before,
-    # you now just do `Driver.users.get_user('me')`.
+    So, for example, if you used `Driver.api['users'].get_user('me')` before, you now just do `Driver.users.get_user('me')`.
-    # The names of the endpoints and requests are almost identical to
-    # the names on the api.mattermost.com/v4 page.
+    The names of the endpoints and requests are almost identical to the names on the api.mattermost.com/v4 page.
-    # API calls always return the json the server send as a response.
+    API calls always return the json the server send as a response.
+    """
     foo.users.get_user_by_username('another.name')

+    """
-    # If the api request needs additional parameters
-    # you can pass them to the function in the following way:
+    If the api request needs additional parameters you can pass them to the function in the following way:
-    # - Path parameters are always simple parameters you pass to the function
+    - Path parameters are always simple parameters you pass to the function
+    """
     foo.users.get_user(user_id='me')

     # - Query parameters are always passed by passing a `params` dict to the function